atdrago/negative/README.md

 ## Developing

-- `gulp` - Files in the renderer process are combined and minified, so you'll need to be running gulp to see your changes.
+### Compiling
+- `gulp` - Compile, combine, and minify files for the renderer process.
 This isn't necessary for files in the main process.

+### NPM Scripts
-- `npm start` - This opens the app.
+- `npm start` - Start the app with the following environment variables:
+	- NODE_ENV=development
+	- ELECTRON_ENABLE_LOGGING=true
+- `npm run build` - Build the production app
+	1. Compiles JavaScript and Sass
+	2. Copies necessary files to `./release/`
+	3. Runs `npm install --production` in `./release/`
+	4. Builds the app moves it to `./dist/`
+- `npm run lint` - Run ESLint
+- `npm run test` - Run Mocha tests

+## Contributing
+All contributions are welcome!!
+Please check [negative/issues](https://github.com/atdrago/negative/issues) for things that need attention, or feel free to create your own.
+Please make sure you create an issue *first*, and then do the work and a submit a PR.

 ## About
 Created by [Adam Drago](http://adamdrago.com).
 Icon by [Tiffany Wang](mailto:wangtiff@gmail.com).
 Built on [Electron](http://electron.atom.io/).